davecoll3/kokochen/README.md

 Forking the GitHub Repository makes a copy of the original repository on our GitHub account; allowing us to view and/or make changes without affecting the original repository and can be done by using the following steps.
   1. Log in to GitHub and locate the repository: [kokochen](https://github.com/davecoll3/kokochen).
-  2. Once in the repository, navigate to the Fork button at the top right of the page; just above the settings button on the menu.
+  2. Once in the repository, navigate to the "Fork" button at the top right of the page; just above the settings button on the menu.
   3. You should now have a copy of the original repository in your GitHub account.

 &nbsp;